 The Psittacosaurus specimen Vinther’s team studied is held at the Senkenberg Museum in Frankfurt.
 It is a complete skeleton from one of the world’s best preserved fossil deposits in China.
 Named the Jehol Biota, these deposits are a Lagerstätte, from the German for storage place: they are literally a rocky safehouse for the world’s most well-preserved fossils.
 There are a handful of Lagerstätte around the world, famed for yielding remains that retain their fossilised soft tissues, feathers, fur, skin and stomach contents.
 The Senckenburg Psittacosaurus is an exceptional example…

-As dinosaurs go, interesting but not especially beautiful or impressive.
+As dinosaurs go, Psittacosaurus is interesting but not especially beautiful or impressive.
 But preserved right down to the pigments.
 Wow.
+Click through to see artists’ renditions of the animal.

 Biggest question, not addressed by the linked article: what the devil is that sheaf of bristles on the tail for?
 That is a peculiarly unimpressive idea for social display, one would think, and yet what other possible function could bristles like that serve?